 Results 1–10 of 73 for "Curriculum"X related to "Psychologists Elected to National..."
-Refine Your Search Refine Your Search TopicEducation (51)Personality (10)HIV & AIDS (5)Learning & memory (5)Children (3) 5 more... [+] Race (3)Sleep (2)Testing issues (2)Schizophrenia (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorMaitland, Laura (3)O'Leary, Ann (2)Arnold, J. David (1)Benjamin, Ludy T. (1)Benjamin, Ludy T. Jr. (1) 27 more... [+] Brabeck, Mary (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Duda, John J. (1)Dwyer, Carol (1)Ernst, Randal M. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Freeman, James (1)Fujitsubo, Lani C. (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)Matsumoto, David (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)Nogare, Mario A. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Weseley, Allyson (1)Whitcomb, David H. (1)Hide details Results 1–10 of 73 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
-Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 3.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 4.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 5.Psychological DisordersA lesson plan on causes, symptoms and treatments for disorders such as depression, schizophrenia and panic.Curriculum 6.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 7.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 8.APA Classroom Management ModulesCPSE developed two module videos detailing instructional strategies for PK-12 teachers.
-The first video covers recommendations for general classroom management.
-The second focuses on dealing with disruptive classroom behavior, including students who leave their seats without permission, talk back to teachers and show physical aggression.Curriculum 9.Procedural Timeline for PersonalityA timeline for the lessons, including the psychosocial family tree, assessment and tests, research issues and function of personality theory, ethical principles and dilemmas in the practice of psychology and the psychoanalytic model.Curriculum 10.Discussion/Essay QuestionsPrompts for students to discuss usefulness of hypnosis, factors present in a teenage addiction and explanations for dreams.Curriculum Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (64)Personality (9)Children (4)Learning & memory (4)Testing issues (3) 9 more... [+] HIV & AIDS (2)Race (2)Sleep (2)Anxiety (1)Depression (1)Schizophrenia (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)McEntarffer, Rob (2)Nogare, Mario A. (2)O'Leary, Ann (2)Bernstein, Douglas A. (1) 25 more... [+] Brabeck, Mary (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Dwyer, Carol (1)Ernst, Randal M. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Freeman, James (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Matsumoto, David (1)Mausner, Bernard (1)McCombs, Barbara (1)Puente, Antonio E. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Weseley, Allyson (1)Woods, Paul I. (1)Hide details Results 1–10 of 73 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 3.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum 4.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
+Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 5.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 6.Activity 4.1: Human EmotionsEmotion can be defined as a conscious experience including a state of (physiological) arousal and a meditating interpretation.Curriculum 7.Discussion/Essay Questions for An Introduction to the Field of PsychologyAn overview of psychology: contemporary perspectives, types of research, experimentation and types of psychologists.Curriculum 8.Procedural Timeline for Motivation and EmotionA timeline for a lesson on instinct, arousal, hunger, obesity, aggression and achievement.Curriculum 9.Personality: Day OneThe first day of the lesson plan includes the definition of psychology, unique individual traits such as thinking, feeling, behaving and experiencing the environment.
+Also focusing on tasking and activities of a personality psychologist.Curriculum 10.Discussion Questions for Psychological DisordersQuestions on the DSM, clinical depression and multiple personality disorder.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 73 for "Curriculum"X related to "Psychologists Elected to National..."